php/php-langspec/spec/14-classes.md

 object.
 As such, assignment of a handle does not copy the object itself.
 (See [cloning objects](04-basic-concepts.md#cloning-objects) for a discussion of shallow and deep copying).

+While PHP supports *anonymous class types*, such a type cannot be declared using [*class-declaration*](14-classes.md#class-declarations).
+Instead, it must be specified at the time of instantiation; that is, as part of an [*object-creation-expression*](10-expressions.md#the-new-operator).

 ##Class Declarations

 **Syntax**